shortak/Portfolio/README.md

 The best way to reach out to me is via email, I look forward to hearing from you!

 # About this repo...
 This repo consists of my techical projects that show off my skills in Biomedical Engineering, Computer Science and Electrical Engineering.
-Anyone visiting this repo can see me exercizing vital skills for the industry instead of simply taking my word for it in my [resume](Sarthak_Samal_Resume.pdf)!
+Anyone visiting this repo can see me exercising vital skills for the industry instead of simply taking my word for it in my [resume](Sarthak_Samal_Resume.pdf)!

 If you would like to learn more about me, please visit my [LinkedIn](https://www.linkedin.com/in/sarthaksamal24/) and my [website](https://shortak.github.io/Portfolio/)!